SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 published to Kafka and immediately removed.
 Set `RETAIN_RAW_TAPS=true` only for diagnostics or replay experiments.

-Traffic activity is the arrival of any non-empty decoded downstream tap data.
-The subscriber updates only an activity timestamp; it does not count bytes or poll Envoy's listener-wide RX statistics.
+The subscriber first waits `WAIT_FOR_FIRST_TAP_BEFORE_FINISH_MSEC` for any tap record.
+Once a record arrives, a separate loop waits `WAIT_FOR_NEXT_TAP_BEFORE_FINISH_MSEC` for each next record, restarting that quiet interval on every arrival.
+It does not count bytes or poll Envoy's listener-wide RX statistics.
 A dedicated reader thread continuously drains the buffered HTTP response, so socket-readiness checks cannot overlook trace objects already held by Python's HTTP buffering layer.
 On every exit path, shutdown interrupts the blocking socket read and joins the reader before Python interpreter teardown; no daemon reader is left using buffered I/O.

+`MAX_WAIT_MSEC_UNTIL_FINISH` is enforced outside Python by the lifecycle watchdog.
+When configured, the watchdog sends SIGTERM after that container lifetime.
+External SIGHUP, SIGINT, SIGQUIT, and SIGTERM follow the same path: capture stops, partial streams are finalized, all queued events are drained to Kafka, and only then does the subscriber exit.
+SIGKILL and SIGSTOP cannot be caught.
+When the variable is empty or unset, no watchdog is started and the subscriber has no lifetime limit.

 ## Broker outage behavior